dlccyes/CollegeNotes/docs/NTUNotes/Senior/International Finance/International Finance.md

 meaning the change of foreign exchange rate = the difference of inflation rate

-It does not hold in short term, but do in long term.
+It does not hold in short term, but does in long term.

 ### PPP application